Are you looking for a convenient, budget-savvy alternative to using a full-size oven?

-But if you want to step out a bit, you’ll want to invest in some of the more progressive, twenty-first century options.
+But if you want to step things up a bit, you’ll want to invest in one of the more advanced options available today.

 Much More Than Just Toast

-High-end models offer a variety of cooking features such as bake, convection, and steam, and are easily able to roast a chicken, grill steaks, and even bake bread.
+High-end models offer a variety of cooking features such as baking, convection, and steam, and are easily able to roast a chicken, grill steaks, and even bake bread.

 Let’s have a closer look.